Eddie Rosario Player Props: Braves vs. Cardinals

 - The Cardinals had the ninth-ranked team ERA across all league pitching staffs (3.79).

-- Cardinals pitchers combined to allow 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Woodford will take the mound to start for the Cardinals, his first this season.
+- Mikolas (0-0) makes the start for the Cardinals, his second of the season.

-- The 26-year-old right-hander pitched in relief and threw two scoreless innings when he last appeared on Wednesday, Oct.
-5 against the Pittsburgh Pirates.
+- In his most recent time out on Thursday, the right-hander tossed 3 1/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.